JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/debugging_during_testing/index.md

 You're currently poking around in the code for the test, but perhaps you want to poke around in the implementation.
 Click the `Step Into` button and the debugger will put you on the `return self.guardians[0]` line in the `primary_guardian` method.

+With this we quickly see what is the problem.
+The debugger is a fantastic tool when doing TDD -- not just when you have a problem, but whenever you want to explore.